guillaumebort/cagette/README.md

 # Cagette

-> Cagette is a quick and dirty data store for prototyping
+> Cagette is a quick and dirty data store for prototyping.
+It allows to focus on designing your domain model, business rules, screens, user interactions, batch, reports, ... without bothering about how your data will eventually be persisted.

 ## Setting up with sbt